Call Mon-Sun:

 The best way to use Xanax alternatives is determined by the end goal you want to achieve.
 If one’s goal is to avoid beginning a prescription of benzodiazepines, alternatives (as will be discussed below) can support health before ever starting on neuroleptic drugs.

-If one is already on a prescribed benzodiazepine that a person wants to stop taking, alternatives can be used to support health during and after the reduction of dosage.
+If one is already on a prescribed benzodiazepine that a person wants to stop taking, alternatives can be used to support health before, during and after the reduction of dosage.
 Never abruptly stop taking Xanax.
-Gradual reduction is the recommended route to recovery.
+Gradual reduction is the recommended and most reliable route to recovery.

 Xanax Protracted Symptoms of Discontinuation